alerch97/Reinforcement-Learning-controller-for-a-DC-motor/README.md

 <img width="372" alt="image" src="https://github.com/alerch97/Reinforcement-Learning-controller-for-a-DC-motor/assets/152506794/a2581bce-ea80-4589-b901-d7e9e6d94121">

 Now we take a closer look on the output of the actor for different episodes and different target profiles.
 The first profile was changing between higher and lower angular velocities.
 For 260 steps and a time discretisation of 0.05 s the x-axis goes until 12 s.
 You can see the $\mu$ and the $\sigma$ of the policy based on the gaussian probability density function.
+With regard to both curves, it can be clearly seen that the entire action range from [-1, 1] is explored and the entire range is also used for reaching the target angular velocities.
+It can also be seen that the $\mu$ curve (even for high episodes) is not constant in the stationary range of low angular velocities.
+The standard deviation at an angular velocity of $10 s^{-1}$ is around five times as high as the standard deviation at $358 s^{-1}$ (see episode 1,999).
+Constant curves and small standard deviations (as is the case with high angular velocities) would also be desirable here.
+One possible explanation is that the gradients in the updating process of the ANN are small in magnitude at low angular velocities.
+This means that smaller steps are taken towards an optimal strategy.
+Longer training (e.g. 2,500 episodes) could provide a remedy.
+It is then necessary to check whether constant expected values $\mu$ for small target angular velocities are also subsequently achieved and whether the standard deviation is close to zero at the end of training.
+However, there is also a risk of overfitting.

 <img width="365" alt="image" src="https://github.com/alerch97/Reinforcement-Learning-controller-for-a-DC-motor/assets/152506794/3db327f7-32fd-4044-bcef-18d5523768c3">